Google Analytics 4 (GA4): What it is and How To Set up the Basics

 Check your tag works

-To check that it’s working correctly, open your GA4 property and navigate to the Realtime report.
+In order to track data, your tag needs to work correctly.
+Once it’s installed, open your website in a separate tab.
+Back on the GA4 property, navigate to Reports > Realtime.
 This tells you about users currently on your site and those that have been there in the last 30 minutes.
-If you don’t see any data, make sure you’ve got your website open in a separate tab.
+If you have your website open in another tag, you should see some data in the Realtime report.

 Track events